yassineCherifi/myprojectmanager-DEV/README.md

 The project is by default in developement:

-to use it in developement mode :<br>
+to use it in development mode :<br>
   `docker-compose up -d mongodb` to run the database<br>
   `cd backoffice && npm install` && `node app.js` to run the server on the URI `http://localhost:3002`<br>
    `cd frontoffice && npm install` && `ng serve --open` to run the angular application on the URI       `http://localhost:4200`